emacs-helm/helm/README.md

 ### Autoresize

-To resize the completion window based on number of candidates:
+To re-size the completion window based on number of candidates:

     (helm-autoresize-mode 1)